teamhanko/passkeys-python/README.md

 ## Usage

-1. Start the Application:
+1. Start the application:

    * Ensure that both the frontend and backend servers are running.

    * Access the application by navigating to http://localhost:5173 in your web browser.

-2. Log In with a Pre-configured User: Navigate to login page, login with one of the pre-configured users.
+2. Log in with a pre-configured user: Navigate to login page, login with one of the pre-configured users.

 ```json
     {